The Connecticut Hurricanes Drum and Bugle Corps is pleased to announce the return of the entire design team for the 2019 season!

 Michael Wyatt – Front Ensemble/Electronics Arranger

-Michael Wyatt is pleased to return to the Connecticut Hurricanes as Front Ensemble Arranger for the 2018 season.
+Michael Wyatt is pleased to return to the Connecticut Hurricanes for his second season as Front Ensemble Arranger.
 He has been active in the marching community for nearly two decades.
 As a performer, he was a two-time member of the WGI World Class finalist United Percussion, and was also the Front Ensemble Captain for the nine-time world champion Hawthorne Caballeros from 2005 through 2009.
 During his tenure at Hawthorne, he also received the Percussionist of the Year award and Caballero of the Year award.

 As a teacher and arranger, he has worked with the Hawthorne Caballeros, The Raiders, United Percussion, Fusion Core, White Sabers, and has served as Assistant Percussion Caption Head and Front Ensemble Arranger for the Connecticut Hurricanes.
 Mr. Wyatt holds a Bachelor of Music in Jazz Studies: Percussion Performance from the University of the Arts, and is currently pursuing his Master’s in Music Education at Central Connecticut State University.
 He is currently the Instrumental Music Director at Westhill High School in Stamford, CT, where he teaches Music Theory and Piano Instruction and directs the school’s Concert Band, Jazz Ensemble, String Orchestra, Marching Band, Winter Percussion, and Pit Orchestra.